 Small Group Camping

 Casowasco follows a pattern set within a small group camping structure.
-This means that campers are placed in groups of 12 – 16 campers within their age group.
-Each group has 2 counselors that lead the group throughout the week.
-These groups participate in their daily routine together including activities, mealtimes, bible studies and worship.
-This small group camping structure has been found to help campers building relationships with God and with each other in a comfortable and Christian guided way.
+This means campers are placed in groups of 12 – 16 campers within their age group.
+Each group has 2 counselors that lead the group throughout the session.
+These groups participate in their daily routine together including mealtimes, Bible exploration and worship, and some activities.
+This small group camping structure has been found to help campers in faith formation, social-emotional connections with staff and fellow campers, and in personal growth (independence, resilience, empathy, etc.).

 Special Dietary Needs and Allergies